 About the Role

-Undergraduate interns in the lab obtain foundational training in the biological mechanisms of neuronal plasticity underlying learning & memory, neuronal alterations in genetic/neurodevelopmental disorders, or metabolic alterations in genetic disorders.
+Postdoctoral Research Associates in the lab carry out research into the foundational biological mechanisms of neuronal plasticity underlying learning & memory, neuronal alterations in genetic/neurodevelopmental disorders, and/or metabolic alterations in genetic disorders.

-Strong interest in immersive learning about research in one of our lab's major areas of research: learning and memory, genetic/neurodevelopmental disorders (NF1), and/or metabolism.
+Strong interest in one of our lab's major areas of research is crucial: learning and memory, genetic/neurodevelopmental disorders (NF1), metabolism.

 About the Lab